argoproj-labs/hera/docs/examples/workflows/upstream/synchronization_wf_level_legacy.md

-# Synchronization Wf Level
+# Synchronization Wf Level Legacy

 ## Note

 This example is a replication of an Argo Workflow example in Hera.
-The upstream example can be [found here](https://github.com/argoproj/argo-workflows/blob/main/examples/synchronization-wf-level.yaml).
+The upstream example can be [found here](https://github.com/argoproj/argo-workflows/blob/main/examples/synchronization-wf-level-legacy.yaml).